openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 Sets the 24-hour clock.

 This API is deprecated since API version 9.
-You are advised to use [System.set24HourClock](#set24hourclock9) instead.
+You are advised to use [System.set24HourClock](#set24hourclock9).

 **Permission required**: ohos.permission.UPDATE_CONFIGURATION